lingeringwillx/Sims-2-Clean-Up-Script/README.md

 `python cleanup.py game_directory`

-If your game directory is in C:\\\\Program Files then you might need to copy the files to another locaton first.
+If your game directory is in C:\\\\Program Files then you might need to copy the files to another location first.